olimorris/tmux-pomodoro-plus/README.md

 # 🍅 Tmux Pomodoro Plus
-Incorporate the [Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) into your tmux setup.
+Incorporate the [Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) into your tmux setup

 ## ✨ Features
 - Toggle Pomodoro timer on/off and see the countdown in the status bar